 03 of 36

 As guests arrive, let them know there are certain "jinxed" words they can't say during the party.
 The list of words can have a Halloween theme or be anything else you want.
-If someone is caught saying one of the words, set up some type of lighthearted penalty for them.
+If someone is caught saying one of the words, set up some type of lighthearted penalty.

 04 of 36